-Here’s a collection of sample images I’ve taken with the new Lumix S1 mirrorless camera from Panasonic.
+Here’s a collection of photos I’ve taken with the Sony HX99 compact camera using the macro feature.

 If you need to filter out just the portrait (vertical), landscape (horizontal), or square images, you can use the Aspect Ratio filter criteria.

 You can change the color of the space behind single images in Lightroom.
 That can be simply a matter of preference or used as a visualization tool

 HDR is traditionally all about the drama.
 But it doesn’t have to be all about overly saturated and uber dramatic images.
 The tone-mapping tools built into apps like Photomatix and Aurora HDR 2019 can be useful for making otherwise blah photos more interesting and perhaps salvaging them as keepers.

 Changing the thumbnail image, or poster frame, used for videos in Lightroom can be a handy way to provide a more useful visual reference point when you’re trying to find the video you’re after.
 Here’s how to do it.